selina603/mktcontent/support/sla/virtual-machines-en.md

 3. "**Monthly Uptime Percentage**" is calculated by subtracting from 100% the percentage of Minutes in the Month in which any Single Instance Virtual Machine using premium storage for all disks had Downtime.

-	Monthly Uptime % = 100% - (Minutes in the Month - Downtime) / Minutes in the Month
+	Monthly Uptime % = 100% - (Minutes in the Month - Downtime) / Minutes in the Month X 100

 4. The following Service Levels and Service Credits are applicable to Customer’s use of Single-Instance Virtual Machines: